6th Annual Catamaran Writing Conference

 generative writing retreat

 Joan Staffen has served as a facilitator for Julia Cameron's Artist's Way for 15 years, helping her clients recover, visualize, plan, and actualize their dreams.
 She is the author of The Book of Pendulum Healing, Swimming the Inner Ocean (memoir and story), and Catching You, Catching Me, Catching Fire (a book of poetry).
 She will be your facilitator as you focus your mornings at the conference to work on your individual writing project.

 To get a taste of the Catamaran Writing Conference experience and for a list of past faculty, guest lecturers, and keynote speakers, visit our History page.

 Enjoy optional daily guest lectures open to all registered participants and Day Pass holders.
 Topics are related to the craft of creative writing, giving attendees a chance to experience craft topics outside the focus of their small group writing workshops.
 Craft talks are one hour each, with a a portion of the hour devoted to discussing questions raised by participants.
 The craft talks will be presented by professional authors, poets, editors, and agents all working in literary field.

 Evening Guest Lectures and Readings

 Each evening join us for a reception at 7:00 followed by an evening presentation at 7:30.
-The evening series will include a lecture by our special guest Dana Gioia, prose and poetry readings by our faculty, and a final celebratory student reading.
+The evening series will include prose and poetry readings by our faculty, and a final celebratory student reading.
 The evening literary presentations are open to all participants and Day Pass holders.
 The readings will be followed by book signings by the presenters.
 Books will be available for sale during the reception and after the presentations.